 It contains 14 separate time-tracking and logging functions in a single app!
 There’s an easy-to-read dashboard so you can see at a glance the last time your little one ate, slept or was changed as well as the last side nursed.
 Total Baby also allows you to sync between parents and caregivers.

-£3.70 on iOS.
-Feed Baby got lots of mentions as an alternative on Android (free with a £4.50 pro version)
+Find it here for iOS.
+Feed Baby got lots of mentions as an alternative on Android

 + best app for family organization: Cozi

 This gem of an app helps you organize and manage family life.
 The ability to have a profile for each family member (no matter how young) and see everyone’s schedule at a glance is a lifesaver.
 And if it is good enough for Tom and Giselle, it is good enough for us!

 In one account you can keep track of vaccination appointments, work schedules and weekend fun, all colour-coded so you know who is up to what and where they should be.
 You can set reminders for upcoming appointments for yourself and your partner and also sync shopping and to-do lists.

 *Sarah-Jane Kurtini is the founder of Tinybeansand spends her work days helping families connect and raise their children better through technology.
 All the other days are for family, Bondi Beach, surfing and photography.